The Empire Writes Back: Chapter 2: Re-placing language: textual strategies in post-colonial writing

 In Chapter 2, the authors cover the process where language is used as a discursive practice to understand the self and make sense of one's culture.
 Language is a textual strategy in post-colonial writing.
 In this chapter, the authors cover the topic of 'Re-Placing Language' using different strategies in post-colonial writings: 'abrogation and appropriation'.
-Abrogation is the rejection by post-colonial writers of a normative concept of “correct” English and the concepts of inferior “dialects” as well as the reworking of well-known texts to change their meaning.
+Abrogation is the rejection by post-colonial writers of a normative concept of "correct" English and the concepts of inferior "dialects" as well as the reworking of well-known texts to change their meaning.
 Abrogation allows for poly-dialectical cultures to exist.
 Appropriation is the term used by the authors to describe the reconstitution of language of the centre and to remould language to its new usage.
-Further, appropriation is a process to “convey in a language that is not one’s own the spirit that is one’s own.”
-The authors explain that all post-colonial literature is cross-cultural as it attempts to negotiate the gap between then through the processes of abrogation and appropriation.
+Further, appropriation is a process to "convey in a language that is not one's own the spirit that is one's own."
+(Raja Rao 1938) The authors explain that all post-colonial literature is cross-cultural as it attempts to negotiate the gap between then through the processes of abrogation and appropriation.

 Drawing upon a dominant example of poly-dialectical culture is the working of the Creole Continuum with its specific application to the Caribbean.
 This theory offers a clear picture of how fast abrogating moving in the post-colonial literature.
-The metonymic function of language variance also abrogates the “correct” English by using a language that chooses to show a difference in order to for the colonised people to convey a sense of power and reclaiming their identities whilst using a sameness to allow the language to be understood.
+The metonymic function of language variance also abrogates the "correct" English by using a language that chooses to show a difference in order to for the colonised people to convey a sense of power and reclaiming their identities whilst using a sameness to allow the language to be understood.